sciZer0/7/v/README.md

 <h1>2 &nbsp Unprecedented Full-Scale Distribution</h1>

-After the creation of the Genesis Block, right away, through a fair airdrop, all 10,000,000 Vote tokens (100%) are for free equally distributed among more than 10,000,000 people who become Voters (users).
+After the creation of the Genesis Block, right away, through a fair airdrop, all 10,000,000 Vote tokens (100%) are for free equally distributed among over 100,000,000 people who become Voters (users).

 Through a fair airdrop excluding the multi-accounting. *I have an idea on this.*